-This animatronic squirrel uses 9 standard size servos and 7 micro servos through a combination of direct drive and cable mechanisms.
+The animatronic squirrel uses 9 standard size servos and 7 micro servos with a combination of direct drive movements and cable mechanisms.
 The base houses the computer, wires, cables, LEDs, relays, speaker, and 8 of 16 servos.
 The skeleton of the squirrel was designed in Fusion 360 and 3D printed.

 The squirrel was designed to be able to fit in a carry-on suitcase so that travel would be easy.
-The suitcase makes it easy to pack up and bring to shows, schools, and hopefully an interview.
+The suitcase makes it easy to pack up and bring to shows, schools, and interviews.

 Left: Initial sketch with body divided into sections showing where the movements will be.
 Next, a model was sculpted to get the general proportions.
 The model was then taken to the vacuformer to produce a shell of the model so parts can start to be designed to fit within the body.